Call Today! 888-234-8376

 It may come as a surprise, but certain life insurance policies can actually help you not only provide for your family after your death, but for your own needs while you are alive.
 The number one way a life insurance company can help you prepare for your (living) future is through a living benefits critical illness rider.

-There are two main types of critical illness riders for either term life or whole life: terminal illness and chronic illness.
+There are different types of living benefit riders for either term life or whole life: terminal illness, critical illness and chronic illness.

 A terminal illness rider is a part of a living benefits life insurance plan that allows you to access the cash value of your policy prior to your demise in the event that you have a terminal illness.
 Sometimes this is included in your life insurance policy and other times you may have to pay more to add it on.
 In some instances, you may have to pay more only if you want to have more flexibility in what your terminal illness rider can and cannot do.